Great Portugal Itineraries: How Many Days to Spend?

 Kick start your three-week itinerary in Lisbon where you’ll spend four days soaking up the highlights, exploring by yellow tram, and dining on fresh seafood.
 From here, hire a car and head to the Algarve where you’ll spend a further four days by the ocean soaking up the very best of Portugal’s southern coast.
 Get ready to enjoy lounging on soft sand beaches, swimming in turquoise water, and visiting small villages home to whitewash buildings and terracotta roof tiles.
 Faro, Albuferia, and Tavira are popular stops along the coast, but don’t miss Cacela Velha; an authentic Portuguese hilltop village.

 Spend the next four days driving north through central Portugal, a popular wine region home to multiple vineyards.
 The small town of Viseu makes a good base for exploring the local vineyards and winery tours, you’ll also enjoy spectacular views of the Douro Valley from here!
-Onwards and upwards to the bustling city of Porto, one of the country’s most iconic destinations home to a picturesque harbor, impressive architecture, and magical back-streets.
+Onwards and upwards to the bustling city of Porto, one of the country’s most iconic destinations.
+Home to a picturesque harbor, impressive architecture, and magical back-streets, there are so many things to do in Porto to keep your days full.
 Spend four days in the city before moving on to Aveiro, a quaint Portuguese town famous for its gondolas.
 Wrap up your three-week itinerary with a trip to Nazare (a popular surfing town) before returning to Libson for two more days.